Breaking the so-called language barrier

 You don't need to know how to phrase a question properly, just how to add an audible question mark by lilting up at the end of the word.
 Understand?

-When trying to read Italian, don't be intimidated by the full sentence.
+When trying to read a foreign language, don't be intimidated by the full sentence.
 Instead, look at all its parts.
 Examine each word for things that ring a bell.

 Spanish and Italian are close enough when written down that you can often make out half of one if you have a good working knowledge of the other.